 For those of you fighting battles or suffering in ways I haven't covered, you are not alone either.

 And now my plea to all of you mothers, daughters, sons -- those hurting and those not-- don't let them be alone.
 This is not a plea to caretake for them or to put their needs ahead of your own.
 That's not at all what I am suggesting.
 All I am asking is this--

 Please hold space, as I do, for all of those mothers, daughters and sons who feel pain today.

 On a Mother's Day that was particularly painful for me, a friend asked me how my Mother's Day was and I was honest with her.
 She did something kind and I will never forget it (Thank you, Emily).
 A hug or a text reminding them that you're thinking of them is plenty.
 Remind them, that they are not alone and that you hold them in your thoughts because today, that might be hard for them to remember.

 For those of you feeling pain on this Mother's Day, my heart goes out to you.
 Whatever the source of your pain may be, it is okay to turn off your Facebook feed and stop liking everyone's happy pics.
 They won't be less happy because you didn't "like" their post.
 Do something kind for yourself.
 You deserve it.

-For those of you feeling happiness and pain this Mother's Day, my heart goes out to you as well.
-Do not let this blog post dampen your joy -- your joy does not in any way worsen the pain of those who hurt (even if they stop liking your FB posts).
+For those of you feeling happiness this Mother's Day, please do not let this blog post dampen your joy -- your joy does not in any way worsen the pain of those who hurt (even if they stop liking your FB posts).
 Do something kind for yourself.
 You deserve it.

-Maybe you feel both happiness and joy on Mother's Day and that makes sense too -- that is the dance of being human.
+Maybe you feel both happiness and pain on Mother's Day and that makes sense too -- that is the dance of being human.